meta-434/MovieLookup/README.md

 ![](./doc/4.png)

 ## Summary
-This app is my answer to IMDB's restrictive / closed off API.
+This app is my answer to the lack of an IMDb API.
+IMDb does however offer their datasets for download, leading to many alternatives such as OMDb (Open Movie Database) and TMDb (The Movie Database).
 Using OMDb and TMDb, I identify movies based on a given search parameter.
-For example, searching Batman is as valid as searching batman, and similarly, searching dark knight is equally as valid as searching The Dark Knight, or just knight.
+For example, searching Batman is as valid as searching batman, and similarly, searching `dark knight` is equally as valid as searching `The Dark Knight`, or just `knight`.
 Then, the app displays matched movies, and waits for the user to select a movie.
-Once they do, the app loads release date info, starring actors, a movie poster, genre info, and much more.
+Once they do, the app loads release date info, starring actors , a movie poster, genre info, and much more.
 It displays the ratings the film received from sources like IMDb, Metacritic, and Rotten Tomatoes.

 The app searches the New York Times' movie review archive, should it exist, and provides a link to the article, along with the headline, byline, and author.
 The NYT API doesn't expose any more information than this as their business model